Five things you should know beforehand to enjoy the climb for those visiting Mount Takao for the first time:

 ===========

-The exhibit features a wall full of stuffed animals and birds from Mount Takao, centered around a single beech tree, as well as an interactive exhibit where you can learn by touching actual nuts.
-The space is designed to naturally draw visitors' attention to the small wonders of Mount Takao, and you can't help but wonder, "What is this?"
+The exhibit features a wall full of stuffed animals and birds from Mount Takao, centered around a single beech tree, as well as an interactive exhibit where you can learn by touching tree nuts.
+The space is designed to naturally draw visitors' attention to the small wonders of Mount Takao, and make them wonder what things are.

 The 599 Museum is not just a place to learn about Mount Takao, but a place that inspires pure curiosity.
 We recommend visiting this place before climbing the mountain.
 Once you have focused your eyes and mind here and are starting to walk, the mountain's story will naturally emerge.